clasqm/freedos-repo/README.md

     unzip packagename.zip -d c:\

 You might be tempted to use the *DosZip Commander*, which is bundled with FreeDOS and can be called up with the command *dz*, or similar utilities.
 I advise against this.
-These packages were actually created under Linux and you may come across weird crc errors if you use *dz*.
+These packages were actually created under Linux and you may come across weird crc errors if you use *dz* or similar apps.
 The command line works fine.

 *It is important to extract these packages to the root directory!* This is different from official FreeDOS packages, wich expect to be extracted to *C:\FDOS*.
 There is an actual reason for this.
 Some of these very old programs are not relocatable: They have hardcoded paths inside them and will crash or refuse to load if you try to run them from a strange directory.
 I have tried really hard to stick to the FreeDOS file system and not litter your root with directories, but sometimes I simply can't.
 Better then, to have a single installation procedure for all my packages.